hanabi/hanabi.github.io/Beginner.md

 Ok, now that you know the basics of the Hyphen-ated conventions, you can join a game with the Hyphen-ated group.

-The group is composed of around 50 people, some of whom play regularly, and some of whom play rarely, with a good mix of beginners, intermediate players, and experts.
+The group is comprised of around 50 people, some of whom play regularly, and some of whom play rarely, with a good mix of beginners, intermediate players, and experts.
 But not to worry - the intermediate and expert players are usually willing to do "beginner-level" games with all of the advanced stuff "turned off".

 The Hyphen-ated group plays games on the [Hanabi Live](https://hanabi.live) website and use the [Hanabi Discord server](https://discord.gg/FADvkJp) for voice chat.
 Here is a short list of things that you can do to prepare.